How Much Home Insurance Coverage Do You Really Need?

 • $1M+ umbrella for high net worth homeowners

-A practical rule: Carry enough liability coverage to equal the total value of your at-risk assets — savings, investments, and personal property combined.
-Most experts recommend a $300,000–$500,000 minimum, and if your net worth exceeds $500,000, add a personal umbrella policy for $1 million or more in additional coverage.
-Umbrella policies are remarkably affordable — often around $100–$200 per year for $1 million in coverage.
+A practical rule: Carry enough liability coverage to equal the total value of your at-risk assets (savings, investments, and personal property combined).
+Most experts recommend a $300,000 to $500,000 minimum, and if your net worth exceeds $500,000, add a personal umbrella policy for $1 million or more in additional coverage.
+In 2026, a $1 million personal umbrella typically runs $300 to $600 per year, with an average around $383 for a household with one home and two cars.

 Pincher's Pro Tip

-Most insurers require a minimum of $300,000 in underlying liability coverage on your homeowners policy before they'll issue an umbrella policy.
+Most insurers require a minimum of $300,000 in underlying liability coverage on your homeowners policy before they'll issue an umbrella policy, and some now require $500,000 in underlying auto bodily injury limits.
 Bumping up your liability now makes you umbrella-eligible and actually lowers your umbrella premium.

 See our full breakdown of how much liability coverage you need for homeowners, including high-risk scenarios like pools and dogs.